rbachawal/Mywork/CORTX/KnownIssues.md

 ### Resolution

   1. Failed to fetch update status.
     a.
-Refresh CSM UI after 30 secs
+Refresh CSM UI after 30 secs.
-  2. Failed to upload firmware bundle file
+  2. Failed to upload firmware bundle file.
     a.
 File format is incorrect.
-Please upload .bin file only
+Please upload .bin file only.
     b.
 File size is too large.
-Max file allowed is 2 GB
+Max file allowed is 2 GB.
-  3. Failed to update the firmware
+  3. Failed to update the firmware.
     a.
 Failure reason as per return by provisioner component.
 Please check the csm_agent and provisioner logs.

  </p>